 Agents need trusted context and controlled action.
 Clyra starts with the action-control problem: what an AI-assisted workflow can change, under what authority, with what approval, and with what proof.

-An approved-agent list does not show which credentialed actions are reachable from a normal PR or CI job.
+An approved-agent list identifies the tool.
+It may not show which credentialed jobs a normal PR can trigger.

 Example